seutje/noise-to-signal/PLAN.md

 ### Objectives
 - Train and validate a β-VAE on the generated dataset.
-- Export ONNX model for browser inference.
+- Export ONNX model for offline inference.

 ### Steps
 1. **Model Definition**